-Everfi (ITEEA) curriculum resources are utilized at specific schools - Boonsboro, Clear Spring, Western Heights - in middle school Technology Education grades 6 and 7.
-Systemically, this resource is also used in Foundations of Technology in a unit on Financial Literacy.
+Everfi (ITEEA) curriculum resources are utilized in Foundations of Technology (grade 8) in a unit on Financial Literacy.
 (Standards for Technology Literacy STL 1.J; HSN.Q.A.1) Professional Development has been provided to teachers on the use of this resource.